sav1ne/CTF-Writeups/ProjectBlack/Challenge4/README.md

 ---

-## Step 7: RSA Decryption with Python & ChatGPT
+## Step 7: RSA Decryption with Python

 With only N, E, and ciphertexts, we’re stuck unless we factor N into p and q — which is very difficult unless N is small.
 We can try using **ChatGPT** to help build a Python script that brute-forces small RSA keys or decrypts using known values.